Over your pregnancy? Baby is late? You’ve begun to ask “Can I ask to be induced?” 7 facts you need to know before requesting induction.

 “…recommended that the label “term” be replaced with the designations early term (37 0/7 weeks of gestation through 38 6/7 weeks of gestation), full term (39 0/7 weeks of gestation through 40 6/7 weeks of gestation), late term (41 0/7 weeks of gestation through 41 6/7 weeks of gestation), and postterm (42 0/7 weeks of gestation and beyond) to more accurately describe deliveries occurring at or beyond 37 0/7 weeks of gestation.”

-Additionally, it is no longer recommended to induce labor before 39 weeks, especially under an elective basis, unless medically necessary.
+Additionally, it is no longer recommended to induce labor before 39 weeks, especially on an elective basis, unless medically necessary.

 When Your Doctor Changes Baby’s Due Date